-Before you add the oil to your mixture, I want to share a tip that curly stylists have given me.
-Since oil and water don't mix — the oil usually just sits on top of the hair without penetrating the cuticle.
-But, honey, on the other hand, can help give natural hair what it needs with amino acids, vitamins, and minerals.
+Before you add the oil to your mixture, I want to share a tip that curly stylists have given me: Since oil and water don't mix — the oil usually just sits on top of the hair without penetrating the cuticle—try honey, which may help give natural hair what it needs with amino acids, vitamins, and minerals.
 Clay masks can be messy in general, so applying it to the hair will likely result in a mess.
 To ensure you get the benefits, you'll want to separate the coils as you go and apply the mask in thin layers to prevent the hair from tangling or clumping together.
 You'll leave this on for at least 15 minutes.

 Step 5: Appy Your Styling Products

 - Leave-in Conditioner: For this step, you'll want to do in the shower or under running water to ensure the hair gets all of the water it needs — another tip I learned from Devacurl pros.
 You'll apply the leave-in sections running it through from root to tip to ensure you get out any tangles.